 A. Introduction to Gravitational Waves

 Einstein found that his linearized weak-field equations have wave solutions.
-[3] These transverse waves are ripples in the fabric of space-time, caused by some strong and catas- trophic happenings in the universe.
+[3] These transverse waves are ripples in the fabric of space-time, caused by some strong and catastrophic happenings in the universe.

-According to Einstein’s calculations, gravitational waves are generated by objects accel- erating with asymmetric motion.
+According to Einstein’s calculations, gravitational waves are generated by objects accelerating with asymmetric motion.
 To be more precise, gravitational waves require changing

 FIG. 1: The pattern on the left is for plus polarization, the middle pattern is for cross polarization, and the right-most one is for unpolarized waves.
 The black lines are the arms of LIGO detectors, which will be addressed in II B. Source: [8]